 HOW WE STRIVE TO MEET OUR MISSION GOALS

 Raising Canine uses science based methods for the training and behavior modification of animals.
 Our goals are to make training as fun as possible for the animal and the owner; to resolve behavior problems without doing any harm; and to keep animals in their homes and out of shelters.
 We are committed to turning the profession of animal consulting into a respected and educated field.
-To accomplish this goal, we are actively involved in various professional organizations including the Association of Professional Dog Trainers (APDT), the Certification Council for Professional Dog Trainers (CCPDT) and the International Association of Animal Behavior Consultants (IAABC).
+To accomplish this goal, we are or have been actively involved in various professional organizations including the Association of Professional Dog Trainers (APDT), the Certification Council for Professional Dog Trainers (CCPDT) and the International Association of Animal Behavior Consultants (IAABC).
 We believe in and are committed to a national certification for trainers as well as formal education and continuing online education for all animal consultants.
 We work with both owners and consultants to educate and help in every way we can.

 Raising Canine, LLC

-As a professional dog trainer and behavior consultant, Susan Smith, Director of Raising Canine, LLC looks at the places where dog behavior and human lifestyle, love of dogs and conducting business meet most often:
+As a professional dog trainer and behavior consultant, Susan Smith, Director of Raising Canine, LLC, looks at the places where dog behavior and human lifestyle, love of dogs and conducting business meet most often:

 - client compliance